twynb/AudioStreamSplitting/CONTRIBUTING.md

 2. Assign the issue to yourself, or ask to have it assigned to you.
 3. Fork [this repository](https://github.com/4lex0017/AudioStreamSplitting) to your own account.
 4. Implement your contribution and commit it to your forked repository.
 Be sure to follow the requirements outlined in [Requirements](#requirements).
 Test your implementation and ensure the program builds on your system.
     - If something about the user workflow, the code structure, available commands or other usage details documented in this document and the [README.md](./README.MD) file is changed, also update the corresponding document(s) accordingly.
+Ensure the documents don't contain spelling errors.
 5. Create a pull request on this repository.
 6. The pull request must be approved by at least two of the main maintainers of AudioStreamSplitting (as of current, that's @chubetho, @ChrisItisdud, @4lex0017 and @JosuaE-FHWS).
 Reviewers must also attempt to build and run the project locally to verify everything works fine.
 7. After two approvals, the pull request gets merged.
+The merge should use squash merge in order to keep commit history reasonable on the main branch.

 ### Requirements

 The following requirements must be met by the system at any time:

 1. Every function has documentation comments, formatted in the reST doc format.
 An example comment is shown below.
-These documentation comments are used to [generate the back-end documentation](#generating-documentation).
+These documentation comments are used to [generate the documentation](#generating-documentation).
+Ensure the documentation comments build correctly and don't contain spelling errors.
 2. All python code must comply to [the black code style](https://black.readthedocs.io/en/stable/the_black_code_style/current_style.html).
 3. All back-end/python code that can have unit tests (i.e. doesn't rely on files on the file system, external APIs or other outside resources) must have them.
 When adding a new module, add an according test file in the backend/tests folder.
 When updating an existing one, add or update tests in the correlating test file.
 All tests must pass (obviously).
 4. All business logic must be in the back-end.
 The front-end should only contain the user interface.